-The Honduran public education system is limited by underfunded, overcrowded schools.
+Public Schools in Honduras: The Honduran public education system is comprised of underfunded, overcrowded schools.
 The World Bank reports average student to teacher ratios of 33:1, but actual rates are frequently much higher.
-In Copán, school days are broken into shorter shifts of 5 hours to accommodate demand.
 Only 25% of Hondurans have educations beyond 6th grade, which is the last year of compulsory education.
 Moreover, in recent years, public school teachers have been on strike for more than half the school year.

 USAID.
 Honduras Country Assistance Strategy: Fiscal Years 2009-2013.